 The Images of Research and Images of Study Competitions

 Can you capture your entire research project in a single image?
 The University Graduate School presents this challenge to our postgraduates (taught and researcher) and the images we receive represent the exciting research projects our postgraduates are working on at the University of Birmingham.

 Visit our Images of Research pages to see a selection of images from the past few years, all of which show the diversity and striking imagery of often very complex research.

 The Images of Research catalogue shows the amazing entries we received from our postgraduate researchers in 2018.
 Participating in the Images of Research enhances the following skills: creativity, public engagement and impact; and provides an opportunity for postgraduates to raise their research profile across the University.

-We organise regular academic, social and networking events at Westmere such as Shut up and Work, Research Across Campus, PhD Chat, and wellbeing activities such as Yoga.
+We organise regular academic, social and networking events such as celebratory events, yoga and mindfulness.
 These activities give our postgraduates the opportunity to meet fellow postgraduates and members of staff from across different disciplines, develop and practise skills for personal effectiveness (e.g. self-management, professional and career development and personal qualities) and engagement, influence and impact (e.g. communication and working with others).

 Postgraduate Researcher Awards

 At the University of Birmingham we recognise the great contribution our postgraduate researchers and their supervisors make to the academic life at the University.
 Every year we recognise this contribution and present awards in a number of categories, including the prestigious Michael K. O'Rourke prize for best PhD publication, which recognises outstanding publications by University of Birmingham PhD researchers.

 The Awards for Excellence in Doctoral Research Supervision recognise the important role that supervisors have in helping a PhD researcher to completion.
 More details can be found at the above link on how to nominate your supervisor for this award.